soazarta/Fraud_Detection/README.md

 # Fraud_Detection
-WHAT:
-A project to exemplify my passion and competency for employment.
+PURPOSE: To exemplify my passion and competency for employment.

 HMM.ipynb: The python implementation.
 Currently being updated as of June 1st 2022

-azartash.pdf: A powerpoint presentation summarizing work preformed and results.
+azartash_presentation.pdf: A powerpoint presentation summarizing work preformed and results.

 HOW TO RUN:
 Python notebook (.ipynb) can easily run without any steps from the user.
 I reccomend running on google collabotory from google drive for best convenience.